KTheXIII/embedded_system/Assembly/README.md

 #### Program

-To program the chip go to `Tools -> External Tools...` in Atmel Studio.
+To program the device go to `Tools -> External Tools...` in Atmel Studio.
 This opens up a configuration window for **External Tools**.
 You need to add a new configuration and name it in the title field.
-This can be anything, but it's best to name it to the chip/board you're trying to program.
+This can be anything, but it's best to name it to the device/board you're trying to program.

 Example: We're programming an Arduino Leonardo, the title will be Arduino Leonardo.